JustinBeaudry/stencils/README.md

 **DISCLAIMER:  This is an alpha project and as such has not settled on a stable API.<br/>**

-A simple CLI tool for writing and generating templates for projects; a simplified yeoman.
+A simple CLI tool for managing and generating templates for projects; a simplified yeoman.

 ## Getting Started